cjdbarlow/Part-One/principles_of_ultrasound.md

 * **Attenuated**
-Attenuation describes the loss of sound wave with increasing depth, and is a function of the above fctors.
+Attenuation describes the loss of sound wave with increasing depth, and is a function of the above factors.
     * Attenuation is managed by increasing the **gain**
     Gain refers to amplification of returned signal.
     * **Time-gain compensation** refers to amplification of signals which have taken longer to return, which amplifies signals returned from deep tissues